 b.
 List of Participating Organizations.
 Provide a list of all organizations (including, but not limited to: academic and research institutions, companies, government agencies, and non-profit organizations) that will participate in, contribute to, or directly benefit from the proposed project.
-This list must identify the roles of the participating organizations as specified in the template instructions.
-Include in this list: the submitting institution (primary awardee), all funded institutions (sub-awardees), any organization, and any organization that will provide facilities or support including access to laboratory equipment or internships.
+This list must identify the roles of the participating organizations as follows: